6 benefits and uses for CBD oil

 - Could have Neuroprotective properties

-Researchers believe that CBD’s ability to act on the endocannabinoid system and other brain signalling systems may provide benefits for those with neurological conditions.
+Researchers believe that CBD’s ability to act on the endocannabinoid system and other brain signaling systems may provide benefits for those with neurological conditions.

 One of the most studied uses for CBD is in treating neurological disorders like epilepsy and multiple sclerosis.
 Though research in this area is still relatively new, several studies have shown promising results.